Protecting Your Privacy

 Access to Personal Information

-All information is held on a secure database and securely stored in hard copy format and may only be accessed by authorised staff.
+All information is held on a secure database and may only be accessed by authorised staff.

 If it is necessary for a consultant ophthalmologist to be involved in your consultation at CFEH, you automatically become a patient of SESIAHS and your information is provided to them.